apache/cloudstack-documentation/source/adminguide/usage.rst

 Default Account Resource Limits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can limit resource use by accounts.
+You can limit resource use by Accounts.
 The default limits are set by
-using Global configuration parameters, and they affect all accounts
+using Global configuration parameters, and they affect all Accounts
 within a cloud.
 The relevant parameters are those beginning with
 max.account, for example: max.account.snapshots.

-To override a default limit for a particular account, set a per-account
+To override a default limit for a particular Account, set a per-Account
 resource limit.

 #.
 Log in to the CloudStack UI.

 #.
 In the left navigation tree, click Accounts.

 #.
-Select the account you want to modify.
+Select the Account you want to modify.
 The current limits are
    displayed.

    A value of -1 shows that there is no limit in place.